GoogleCloudPlatform/apigee-samples/authorize-idp-access-tokens/README.md

 # Authorize IdP Access Token

-This sample allows you to authorize JWT access tokens issued by an OIDC compliant identiy provider.
+This sample allows you to authorize JWT access tokens issued by an OIDC compliant identity provider.

 ## About JWT Access Tokens